vanhauser-thc/afl-patches/README.md

 All patches are for the current version afl-2.52b and can be applied in the extracted afl directory (patch -p0 < patch.diff).

+NOTE: all patches are stand-alone.
+Hence several conflict with each other.
+To ease the pain, there is now AFLplusplus which is afl-2.52b with most of the patches here incorporated: https:/github.com/vanhauser-thc/AFLplusplus

 ## Patches